wispyco/nextjs-vibe-template/README.md

 ### UI Components
 - **`nextjs-web-app/src/components/SubscriptionPlans.tsx` (16KB)**: Component for displaying and managing subscription tiers and plans.

+### Context Providers
+- **`nextjs-web-app/src/context/AuthContext.tsx`**: Centralized authentication context that manages user sessions, tokens, and authentication state.
+- **`nextjs-web-app/src/context/ThemeContext.tsx`**: Theme management context for light/dark mode.
+- **`nextjs-web-app/src/context/GenerationsContext.tsx`**: Context for managing the number of web application variations to generate.
+Provides consistent state across the application.

 ### Assets
 - **`nextjs-web-app/public/favicon.ico` (124KB)**: The website favicon.
 - **`nextjs-web-app/public/coin.png` (100KB)**: Image asset for the credit/token system.

 ## Purpose

 The purpose of Chaos Coder is to accelerate the development process by providing multiple variations of code solutions for web applications.
-By generating five different approaches at once, developers can compare and choose the best implementation for their specific needs.
+By generating multiple different approaches at once, developers can compare and choose the best implementation for their specific needs.

 ## Features

-- Generates five unique web application variations
+- Generates multiple unique web application variations (configurable with no upper limit)
 - Real-time code preview for each variation
 - Interactive interface with theme toggling (light/dark mode)
 - Voice input support for hands-free prompting